 - = 22 IBUs

-MBUs are equal to the number of grams of hops multiplied by the percent alpha acid.
+Metric Bittering Units (MBUs) is equal to the number of grams of hops multiplied by the percent alpha acid.

 COOLING AND PITCHING

-- When the wort has cooled to near room temperature, open the lid and sprinkle the two packets of yeast over the wort.
+2. When the wort has cooled to near room temperature, open the lid and sprinkle the two packets of yeast over the wort.
 This is called “pitching your yeast.”
-Work quickly, so that the wort is exposed to air as briefly as possible.
+Work quickly, so the wort is exposed to air as briefly as possible.
 There is no need to stir.
 Cover again and attach your fermentation lock.
 Add water to half-fill the airlock.

-- To start, make sure the bottles are clean. .Sanitize them by soaking in a solution of 1 to 2 ounces of bleach to 5 gallons of water.
+1. To start, make sure the bottles are clean.
+Sanitize them by soaking them in a solution of 1 to 2 ounces of bleach to 5 gallons of water.
 Or, you can fill each bottle with the same solution.
 Let them soak for at least 45 minutes.
 Then, rinse each bottle with hot tap water.

-- Dissolve 3/4 cup of corn sugar (4 ounces dry weight) in a cup of water.
+3. Dissolve 3/4 cup of corn sugar (4 ounces dry weight) in a cup of water.
 Boil for 10 minutes.

 AGING AND TASTING

-- Taste the fruits of your hobby.
+2. Taste the fruits of your hobby.
 Congratulations, you’re a homebrewer!
 We hope you learn to love this hobby as much as we do!!

 American Homebrewers Association